inf2381/Realzeitsysteme_SS17/Documentation.md

 ### Sensor-specific
 **Ultrasonic**
 The ultrasonic sensor was the most problematic in the system.
 It had two major shortcomings: the small detection angle and the strange firmware.
 We read in some forums that there are manufacturing faults that cause occasional breakdowns of the sensor.
-This leads to problems because sometimes, the sensor doesn't return anything and sometimes it detects always an obstacle.
-The former could be saved by introducing timestamps to the measurements.
+This leads to problems because sometimes, the sensor doesn't return anything and sometimes, it detects always an obstacle.
+The former could be solved by introducing timestamps to the measurements.
 We heard from other groups that another soultion would be to use the Linux `poll` function instead of actively polling.

 **RFID**
 Due to his complicated binary protocol we had to use a external library that did the low-level work for us.
 The problem was to get this C++ libary into a C project.
 So our solution was to write a custom bridging header and the usage of `g++` for compiling the library and the linking of the program.